254 Blend now brewing hot cups of coffee for Soldiers at Fort Cavazos

 |0

-This work, 254 Blend now brewing hot cups of coffee for Soldiers at Fort Cavazos [Image 2 of 2], by Samantha Harms, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 254 Blend now brewing hot cups of coffee for Soldiers at Fort Cavazos, by Samantha Harms, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-254 Blend now brewing hot cups of coffee for Soldiers at Fort Cavazos

 LEAVE A COMMENT